tweedegolf/storage-abstraction/README.md

 ```typescript
 addFileFromPath(filePath: string, targetPath: string): Promise<void>;
 ```
 Copies a file from a local path to the provided path in the storage.
-The value for `targetPath` needs to include at least a file name plus extension; the value will be slugified automatically.
+The value for `targetPath` needs to include at least a file name; the value will be slugified automatically.

 ### addFileFromBuffer
 ```typescript
 addFileFromUpload(buffer: Buffer, targetPath: string): Promise<void>;
 ```
 Copies a buffer to a file in the storage.
-The value for `targetPath` needs to include at least a file name plus extension; the value will be slugified automatically.
-This method is particularly handy when you want to move uploaded files to the storage, for instance when you use Express.Multer with DiskStorage.
+The value for `targetPath` needs to include at least a file name; the value will be slugified automatically.
+This method is particularly handy when you want to move uploaded files to the storage, for instance when you use Express.Multer with [MemoryStorage](https://github.com/expressjs/multer#memorystorage).

 ### getFileAsReadable
 ```typescript